JaiSuryaPrabu/text-summary-mlops/README.md

     2. Data Validation     🟢
     3. Data Transformation 🟢
     4. Model Training      🟢
-    5. Model Evaluation    ⭕
+    5. Model Evaluation    🟢
-9. Working on the **WORKFLOW** for each stage:
+9. Working on the **TRAINING WORKFLOW** for each stage:
     1. Update the `config/config.yaml`
     2. Initialize the `params.yaml`
     3. Update the `entity` and define the **dataclassess**